Russian President Vladimir Putin, a judo black belt, appears to symbolise two of the martial art's key qualities - guile and aggression.

 He has been in power since 2000 - the longest-serving Kremlin leader since Soviet dictator Joseph Stalin, who died in 1953.
 Mr Putin was re-elected for six years in 2018.

-A controversial national vote on constitutional reforms has now given him the opportunity to stay in power beyond his current fourth term, which ends in 2024.
-He could remain in the Kremlin until 2036, with this new legal basis.
+A controversial national vote on constitutional reforms has given him the opportunity to stay in power beyond his current fourth term, which ends in 2024.
+He could remain in the Kremlin until 2036.

-US prosecutors accuse a longstanding Putin ally - oligarch Yevgeny Prigozhin - of orchestrating Russian interference in the 2016 US presidential election to favour Donald Trump.
+The Kremlin has repeatedly denied the Western charges of election interference and hacking.
+After the 2016 US presidential election, US prosecutors accused a longstanding Putin ally - oligarch Yevgeny Prigozhin - of orchestrating Russian interference, mainly on social media, to favour Donald Trump.

 The sanctions blocked Western travel and financial services for many of Mr Putin's aides.